 Pine trees are an excellent source of timber for the construction industry.
 They are a fast-growing type of tree that is easy to work with and economical to grow at scale.
 But is pine worthy of your fireplace?
-In this guide, we’ll decide if pine makes good firewood, whether it’s being used in your home or outdoors.

 Is pine good for firewood?